 Unfortunately, children under the age of 10 and dogs cannot be accommodated.
-Tours may be rescheduled due to unfavourable weather..Only extreme rain events will result in cancellation but no tour will proceed if there are high winds,
+Tours may be rescheduled due to unfavourable weather.
+Only extreme rain events will result in cancellation but no tour will proceed if there are high winds,

-The dates for the 2018 Guided Tours of the Old Growth Conservancy have been announced.
+The dates for the 2019 Guided Tours of the Old Growth Conservancy have been announced.
 There are 6 dates available.
 Email your preferred date to firstname.lastname@example.org and we’ll reserve a place for you.
 Typically the tours fill up quickly.

 Wednesday, August 21 FULL

-Thursday, Sept 13 FULL
+Thursday, September 12 FULL

-We meet at Hi-View Lookout on Cypress Bowl Road at 9:30 AM and car-pool to the Conservancy.
-Tours take approximately 3 hours and you should bring a snack to enjoy in the Conservancy.
+We meet at Hi-View Lookout on Cypress Bowl Road at 10:00 AM and car-pool to the Conservancy.
+Tours take approximately 3 hours and you should bring a lunch to enjoy in the Conservancy.